A commodity market is a type of marketplace that lets an individual indulge in buying, selling, and trading raw materials or even primary products.

-Both exchange-traded and derivative future contracts are undertaken by two primary classes of investors – producers aiming to reduce fluctuations in final good price, and speculators aiming to profit from the volatility of a futures contract.
+Both exchange-traded and derivative futures contracts are undertaken by two primary classes of investors – producers aiming to reduce fluctuations in final good price and speculators aiming to profit from the volatility of a futures contract.

 The bond market is also affected as a result of such a hike in the lending rates levied by scheduled commercial banks, as interests on respective savings tools rise.
 Consequently, fixed coupon bonds indicate a relatively less profitable investment venture, thereby creating a surplus amount of bonds with reduced demand, causing bond prices to fall.

-While bond and stock prices move in the opposite direction as compared to commodity prices, investment in commodities, especially in precious metals and energy sources, tend to generate significant returns for investors.
+While bond and stock prices move in the opposite direction as compared to commodity prices, investments in commodities, especially in precious metals and energy sources, tend to generate significant returns for investors.

-The commodity markets holds importance for two kinds of individuals based on the commodity market operations they partake in:-
+The commodity markets hold importance for two kinds of individuals based on the commodity market operations they partake in:

-Investors aiming to generate substantial profits from trade in the commodity market are termed as speculators.
-A prediction regarding the direction of movement of market prices are assumed by such individuals before signing a futures contract, and depending upon accuracy of market forecast, positive or negative returns can be realised, subject to spot prices.
+Investors aiming to generate substantial profits from trade in the commodity market are termed speculators.
+A prediction regarding the direction of movement of market prices is assumed by such individuals before signing a futures contract, and depending upon the accuracy of the market forecast, positive or negative returns can be realised, subject to spot prices.

 A significant example can be cited in this respect when a supply shock was experienced by all major countries in the world triggered by Iraq-Kuwait tensions in the 1990s.

 Also, the performance of the stock and bond market has an effect on the prices of commodities, as a negative viewpoint regarding their performances tends to divert investors towards commodity market securities.
-Individuals often trade in commodity derivatives to compensate for stock market risks, or to safeguard their portfolio from stock market downturns.
+Individuals often trade in commodity derivatives to compensate for stock market risks or to safeguard their portfolios from stock market downturns.